South Indian Sambar Recipe

 Adjust tamarind and jaggery to balance tanginess and sweetness of stew.

-Keyword how to make sambar, sambar recipe, sambar stew, sambar with vegetables, south indian sambar at home
+Keyword how to make sambar, pigeon pea dal sambar, sambar stew, sambar with vegetables, south indian sambar at home